syedaffanhamdani/cloud-instances.info/README.md

 ## API Access

-The data backing EC2Instances.info is available via a free API.
+The data source is available via a free API offered by Vantage.

 - To get started, create a [free API key](https://vantage.readme.io/reference/authentication).
 - Review the `providers`, `services`, and `products` endpoints in the [API documentation](https://vantage.readme.io/reference/getproducts).